maxloopinmok/weekly-report/22 - 2024 Monday September 16 to Sunday September 22.md

 - I do note taking, and/or tasks recording and planning.
 - I sorted my emails.
 - I briefly read parts of today's Straits Times and Business Times, and compiled them.
-- I read parts of last week's compiled Business Times or Straits Times.
+- I read parts of this week's compiled Business Times or Straits Times.
-- I watched today's news on CNA.
+- I watched today's news on CNA and Channel 5.

 # Tasks to do:
 - Review selected books for further readings.
+- Use ChatGPT for jobs recommendation.

 # Upcoming Schedule